toobutta/Auterity-Dream/frontend/src/components/analytics/specifications/INTEGRATION_SPECIFICATIONS.md

     return {
       responseTime: 1500,
       errorRate: 2.5,

       throughput: 1000,
       userSatisfaction: 0.85,

       systemHealth: 95
     };
   }
 }

 ```

-This comprehensive specification provides the foundation for implementing the enhanced Auterity Analytics System with full integration across the multi-system architecture.
+This comprehensive specification provides the foundation for implementing the enhanced Auterity Analytics System with full integration across the multi-system architecture

+.